32teeth/32teeth/BIO.md

 # Eugene Andruszczenko

-*Senior Staff Engineer | Technical Leader | ADHD Advocate*
+*IT Solutions Delivery Lead | Senior Staff Engineer | ADHD Advocate*

-> *With nearly three decades in the tech arena, I've mastered the intricacies of hardware, delved into the depths of software, and conquered the challenges of middleware, operations, and DevOps.
-Recognized as a 'gray hat' engineer, I've led diverse teams and mentored rising stars.*
+> *With nearly three decades in tech, I’ve navigated the full stack—from hardware and firmware to middleware, DevOps, and user experience.
+As a recognized “gray hat” engineer, I’ve led cross-functional teams, mentored emerging talent, and architected solutions that balance innovation with integrity.*

-***But here's the twist:** I'm also ADHD.
-Nine days out of ten, I'm calling the shots, but on that rare day, it's got me in its grip.*

-*Yet, amidst the chaos, I've honed a path of integrity, reliability, and excellence.
-As a seasoned staff engineer, I've cultivated cultures of innovation and collaboration, shaping products that dazzle users and surpass expectations.*

-*Driven by a fervor for human-centered design and customer-centricity, I craft solutions that aren't just cutting-edge—they're emotionally resonant, enhancing user journeys and driving brand loyalty.*
+***Here’s the twist:*** I’m also ADHD.
+Most days, I’m steering the ship.
+On others, I’m wrestling the current.
+But through it all, I’ve built a career grounded in resilience, empathy, and technical excellence.

+In my current role as an IT Solutions Delivery Lead, I bridge the gap between business vision and technical execution.
+I champion human-centered design and customer-first thinking, delivering solutions that don’t just work—they resonate.
+My mission is to craft experiences that delight users, elevate brands, and drive meaningful impact.

-*As I embark on fresh ventures, I'm poised to merge technical prowess with empathetic insights, delivering solutions that not only wow on a technical level but also win hearts and minds.*
+As I look ahead, I’m excited to keep blending deep technical expertise with lived neurodivergent insight—building systems that are not only smart, but also deeply human.